Performing Proximity - "Learning To Fly"FQS, Vol 9, No 2 (2008): Performative Social Science

 Conflict, Citizenship and Civil Society, Glasgow, 3rd - 6th September, 2007

-Europe is experiencing extensive transformations that disturb traditional political institutions and explode periodically into deep conflict.
+Theme of the Conference Europe is experiencing extensive transformations that disturb traditional political institutions and explode periodically into deep conflict.
 Political interpretation of these events is contested and reasons 'traditional' and 'new' vie for explanatory efficacy.
 Conflicts associated with migration, generation, gender, precarious labour, urban tension and cultural and religious intolerance are spliced by inequality, discrimination, poverty and exclusion thus complicating notions of belonging and citizenship.
 As politics is focused on conflict and its resolution debates about civil society have come to the forefront and classic concepts born during the Scottish Enlightenment have been revitalized.
+Quick links Final Conference Information.

-Final Conference Programme
+Final Conference Programme www.esa8thconference.com/deadlinedates/index.php

 Abstract Booklet.